+c) at least one program factor is scored greater than 7.

-When the Timing of Installation Decision/Level of Program Attribution consistency check is administered, if the score response of the question assessing importance of the trade ally/vendor/contractor/distributor is greater than 7, then an open-ended question will be triggered to obtain information regarding the role the trade ally/vendor/contractor/distributor played in the participant decision to implement the project.
+When the Timing of Installation Decision/Level of Program Attribution consistency check is administered, if the score response of the question assessing importance of the vendor is greater than 7, then an open-ended question will be triggered to obtain information regarding the role the vendor played in the participant decision to implement the project.

-Public Sector Planning

-The ICC order in Docket No. 11-0593 stated:

-All parties, including DCEO, are cautioned that, with respect to a determination regarding “free ridership,” the person or entity in question should have actual energy efficiency plans before they are to be considered to be “free riders,” as opposed to persons who have some goal to be met in the distant future regarding energy efficiency products and services.

-The NTG Working Group did not achieve consensus on an approach to address this issue and will continue to work toward consensus for a future version of this document.
-In the interim, evaluators may make documented adjustments to the free ridership analysis approach outlined in this section for the purpose of generating free ridership estimates that account for this order.
-They should present NTG results both with and without this adjustment.

 Construction of Free Ridership Score

 This protocol designates an algorithm that includes inputs with alternative specifications.
 Specifically, as described above, the Program Components Score input has two alternative specifications and the Deferred Free Ridership input has three alternative specifications.
 Evaluators will calculate free ridership using each possible combination of designated input specifications – resulting in six estimates of free ridership – and will select one of these combinations of input specifications for purposes of calculating the annual incremental energy savings for comparing to the legislated goal.
 Evaluators will present the results of all six estimates of free ridership in EM&V reporting.